OURadar/SimRadar/README.md

     - ~/Downloads
     - ~/Documents
     - ~/Desktop

-5. Download [Matlab Scripts] for reading the I/Q data into Matlab.

 [^1]: An Xcode project is included so you can manage the source codes using Xcode on Mac OS X. Git is readily supported under Xcode.